Karsten Warholm wins the 300 meter hurdle race at Diamond League in Oslo, Norway and sets a new world record.

 Jumping

-A collection of four events make up jumping events in track and field.
-They’re divided into two categories: horizontal jumping, where the goal is to jump as far as possible, and vertical jumping, where the goal is to jump as high as possible.
+A collection of four events make up the track and field jumping events.
+They're divided into two categories: horizontal jumping, where the goal is to jump as far as possible, and vertical jumping, where the goal is to jump as high as possible.

 The four events are:

-• Long jump: In long jumping, you run down a track and leap as far as possible from a designated takeoff point into a sand pit.
-Among the most famous long jump athletes are Mike Powell, who holds the men’s long jump world record at 8.95 meters, and Galina Chistyakova, who holds the women’s long jump world record at 7.52 meters.
+• Long jump: In long jumping, you run down and approach track and leap as far as possible from a designated takeoff point into a sand pit.
+Jumps are measured from the take off point to the closet mark made in the sand by your body.
+The long jump world records are two of the longest-standing in track and field, with Mike Powell holding the men's 8.95m record since 1991, while and Galina Chistyakova set the women's record 7.52m in 1988.

-• Triple jump: The triple jump adds a hop and a bound before you make the leap into the sand pit.
-Notable triple jumpers include world record holders Jonathan Edwards at 18.29 meters and Yulimar Rojas at 15.67 meters.
-Another notable triple jumper is Will Claye, who as of June 2019, holds the third-best triple jump distance in history, at 18.14m.
+• Triple jump: Triple jump adds a hop and a skip before you make the leap into the sand pit.
+Notable triple jumpers include world record holders Jonathan Edwards (18.29m) and Yulimar Rojas (15.67), while current stars Jordan Diaz and Will Claye hold the third and fourth biggest triple jumps in history and are aiming to go even better.

 Armand Duplantis at Mondo Classic, Uppsala Sweden in 2024